 Yes, you will be charged $320 (GST inc.).
 You will also be required to cover any costs associated with your attending the interview location.
 Interviews are held in Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Nelson.

 What is involved in an interview?

 Please refer to the NZCCA Code of Ethics on our website.

-Can I count group work in my hours when applying for membership, or to upgrade to Full Membership?
+Can I count group work, online or telephone counselling in my hours when applying for membership, or to upgrade to Full Membership?